 - Convicted sex offenders, or those who have a history of sex-offending behavior, will not be accepted.

 - People with a diagnosis of schizophrenia, and schizoid type should not apply.
 We are not a good fit if the primary issue is severe and profound mental illness.
 Dual diagnosis is evaluated on a case-by-case basis.

 Supervised Independent Living

-Exodus Homes provides outreach into prisons and jails to help inmates change while incarcerated, and be more receptive to supportive housing as a re-entry plan.
+Exodus Homes provides outreach into prisons and jails to help inmates change while incarcerated and be more receptive to supportive housing as a re-entry plan.
 Individuals coming from jail or prison may be referred with, or without, a substance abuse history.
-The supportive housing program provides services that insure residents abide by their conditions of probation, intensive probation or parole.
+The supportive housing program provides services that ensure residents abide by their conditions of probation, intensive probation, or parole.

 Family Preservation/Family Reunification

 We primarily serve individuals while emphasizing services and outreach that will foster family preservation and family reunification.
 Most reunifications will occur after graduation, but occasionally children are reunited during placement if that is the most appropriate option.
 Children are allowed to visit their parents in the program, and can even spend the night when approved by our staff.

 Exodus Works is the vocational training program of Exodus Homes and is a drug-free, supervised, labor force with transportation that provides vocational on-the-job training for our residents in a variety of social enterprises that generate revenue to support our programs.
 Exodus Workers are here to serve the community while learning job skills that prepare them for competitive employment.